-- 22. Any complete manual action shotgun (i.e. pump action, slide action, break-open, lever action, bolt action) produced by a factory and available to the general public. - 23.
+- 22. Any complete manual action shotgun (i.e. pump action, slide action, break-open, lever action, bolt action) produced by a factory and available to the general public, where extraction of a spent case and loading of a new round are caused entirely by a competitor's physical manipulation. - 23.
 In the case of double barreled shotguns, which have a maximum capacity of 2 rounds loaded at any time, devices that help to load a pair of cartridges at a time are deemed not to be speed loaders.